Why Are Websites So Expensive?

-Without taking into account the amount of time and effort required to properly plan, research, photograph, record and write for a website, the cost to design and develop for the web is much higher than it probably was when you built your first site.
-Hopefully, you’re on site 3 or 4 by now … and it’s not getting any more affordable.
-The price of websites seems to be going up and up.
+If you’ve been building websites for a while now, you’ve probably noticed the price of seems to be going up and up.
+Even without taking into account the amount of time and effort required to properly plan, research, photograph, record and write for a website, the cost to design and develop for the web is much higher than it used to be.

 Why is that?